 Artificial intelligence is increasingly applied to medical image analysis and for chest radiography such as Computer Aided Detection (CAD).
 Specifically for tuberculosis (TB), CAD4TB was the first algorithm that is validated in clinical and technical operational research studies.
-CAD4TB as a TB triage tool takes 20 seconds and can be used in individuals from 4 years of age.
+CAD4TB as a rapid TB triage tool takes ~20 seconds, and can be used in individuals from 4 years of age.
+The design allows for rapid key population screening also in settings without internet access.

 CAD4TB can be operated offline on a laptop on site or in the cloud and is implemented in programmatic settings.
 CAD4TB has shown encouraging findings for the diagnostic accuracy in several sub-Saharan Africa countries, and recently in Bangladesh .
-Also other suppliers of computer assisted reading software for chest radiographs are now available, but these can be considered to be in the earlier phase of operational, technical and clinical evidence build- up.
-CAD4TB is currently under evaluation by WHO as part of a systematic review of available evidence.
+Also other suppliers of computer assisted reading software for chest radiographs are now available, but these can be considered to be in the earlier phase of operational, technical and clinical evidence build-up.
+CAD4TB was under evaluation by WHO as part of a systematic review of available evidence and now part of the updated TB screening guidelines.
 The development of the CAD4TB continues and may in the future also be used to detect abnormalities suggestive of silicosis, pneumonia, emphysema and lung cancer.

 At the recent UNION Conferences CAD4TB sensitivity and specificity scores on data sets from Bangladesh, Cameroon (Stop TB Partnership/TB REACH), Nambia (TB prevalence survey), Zambia (TB prevalence survey), Philippines (WHO), Tanzania (USAID), South Africa (Aurum / DCS inmate screening) and Zambia (TB prevalence survey) were presented, confirming the potential of CAD4TB as a rapid triage before Xpert® MTB/RIF.

-Texture and shape system abnormality detection and scoring are illustrated leading to the CAD abnormality score between 0 – 100.
+Texture and shape system abnormality detection and scoring provide the CAD abnormality score 0 – 100.

 CAD4TB was developed to automatically detect tuberculosis-related abnormalities in posterior anterior chest X-rays.
 This computer-aided detection software takes a single chest X-ray as its input, in the form of a DICOM image, and produces several outputs: a quality assessment of the input image, a heat map highlighting possible abnormal areas, and a score between 0 and 100 indicating the likelihood of the X-ray being abnormal and the subject on the X-ray being affected by tuberculosis.